 Just by optimizing your listing correctly, you can multiply your visibility in organic search.

-Once you have created or claimed your Google My Business listing, you’ll need to ensure that all of the information is correct and present.
+Once you have created or claimed your Google Business Profile listing, you’ll need to ensure that all of the information is correct and present.

 Once a new listing is created, a location for your business is generated.
 That location then synchronizes with search, making you available to pop up on searches.
-Right now, Google reins with about 90% of all organic searches, meaning that if you aren’t utilizing your Google My Business (GMB), you need to be!
+Right now, Google reins with about 90% of all organic searches, meaning that if you aren’t utilizing your Google Business Profile (GBP), you need to be!